 - Always have a float plan, and bring the necessary safety and communications equipment.

-- More information on boating regulations: Florida Fish and Wildlife Conservation Commission
+- More information on boating regulations is available at the Florida Fish and Wildlife Conservation Commission website.

 A morning canoe trip through the marsh can easily result in an evening fish-fry.
 Fly fishing has become very popular throughout the islands as "tailing reds" venture onto the flats during the fall and spring flood tides.